 This Proxy Statement/ Prospectus contains forward-looking statements that involve risks and uncertainties.
-You may find these statements under the section entitled "Summary," in Annexes to this Proxy Statement/ Prospectus, in the documents incorporated by reference in this Proxy Statement/ Prospectus or by the use of forward-looking terminology such as "believe," "expect," "anticipate," "estimate," "plan," "project," "may," "will" or other similar words.
+You may find these statements under the sections entitled "PROPOSAL NUMBER 3 - APPROVAL OF RESTRUCTURING MERGER - Summary," "- Questions and Answers About the Restructuring Merger" and "- The Restructuring," in Annexes to this Proxy Statement/ Prospectus, in the documents incorporated by reference in this Proxy Statement/ Prospectus or by the use of forward-looking terminology such as "believe," "expect," "anticipate," "estimate," "plan," "project," "may," "will" or other similar words.
 We have based these forward-looking statements on our own information and on information from other sources that we believe are reliable.
 Our actual results may differ materially from those expressed or implied by these forward-looking statements as a result of the factors noted throughout, or incorporated into, this Proxy Statement/ Prospectus including, but not limited to:

-- adverse weather conditions could adversely affect our sales and financial results; - our historical seasonality could impair our ability to pay obligations as they come due and operating expenses; - our substantial indebtedness could adversely affect our financial health; - public perceptions regarding the safety of our products could adversely affect us; - the nature of certain of our products and our business success contribute to the risk that we will be subject to lawsuits; - the loss of one or more of our top customers could adversely affect our financial results because of the concentration of our sales to a small number of retail customers; - the highly competitive nature of our markets could adversely affect our ability to grow or maintain revenues; - if Monsanto Technology LLC terminated the Marketing Agreement for Roundup® products without being required to pay any termination fee, we would lose a substantial source of future earnings;
+- our substantial indebtedness could adversely affect our financial health and prevent us from fulfilling our obligations; - restrictive covenants may adversely affect us; - adverse weather conditions could adversely affect our sales and financial results; - our historical seasonality could impair our ability to pay obligations as they come due in addition to our operating expenses; - perceptions that the products we produce and market are not safe could adversely affect us; - the nature of certain of our products and our business success contribute to the risk that we will be subject to lawsuits; - the loss of one or more of, or significant decline in orders from, our top customers could adversely affect our financial results because of the concentration of our sales to a small number of retail customers; - the highly competitive nature of our markets could adversely affect our ability to grow or maintain revenues; - if Monsanto Company terminated the Marketing Agreement for consumer Roundup® products without being required to pay any termination fee, we would lose a substantial source of future earnings; - the Hagedorn Partnership beneficially owns approximately 33% of Scotts' outstanding common shares on a fully-diluted basis and has sufficient voting power to significantly influence actions requiring the approval of Scotts' shareholders; - compliance with environmental and other public health regulations could increase our cost of doing business; and - our significant international operations make us susceptible to fluctuations in currency exchange rates and to the costs of international regulation.

-- the Hagedorn Partnership, L.P. beneficially owns approximately 33% of our outstanding common shares on a fully-diluted basis and has sufficient voting power to significantly influence actions requiring the approval of our shareholders; - · compliance with environmental and other public health regulations could increase our cost of doing business; and - our significant international operations make us more susceptible to fluctuations in currency exchange rates and to the costs of international regulation.
+In light of the uncertainties relating to these factors and other factors noted throughout or incorporated by reference into this Proxy Statement/ Prospectus, you should not place undue reliance on our forward-looking statements.

-In light of the uncertainties relating to these factors and other factors noted throughout or incorporated by reference into this proxy statement/ prospectus, you should not place undue reliance on our forward-looking statements.
+DESCRIPTION OF CAPITAL STOCK OF SCOTTS MIRACLE-GRO;

-DESCRIPTION OF CAPITAL STOCK OF THE SCOTTS MIRACLE-GRO COMPANY;
+COMPARATIVE RIGHTS OF SCOTTS' SHAREHOLDERS AND SCOTTS MIRACLE-GRO'S SHAREHOLDERS

-COMPARATIVE RIGHTS OF SCOTTS SHAREHOLDERS AND SCOTTS MIRACLE-GRO SHAREHOLDERS
+In connection with the Restructuring Merger, holders of Scotts' common shares will receive one common share of Scotts Miracle-Gro, as successor to Scotts.
+Scotts Miracle-Gro will be a public corporation, and the NYSE trading symbol will remain the same: NYSE:SMG.
+The rights of Scotts

-In connection with the restructuring merger, holders of Scotts common shares will receive one common share of Scotts Miracle-Gro, as successor to the Company.
-Scotts Miracle-Gro will be a public corporation, and the New York Stock Exchange trading symbol will remain the same: NYSE:SMG.
-The rights of Scotts Miracle-Gro shareholders after completion of the merger will be the same as the rights of shareholders of the Company prior to the merger.
-The articles of incorporation, code of regulations, committee charters, code of business conduct and ethics and corporate governance principles of Scotts Miracle-Gro will be substantially identical to those of the Company (other than the provisions regarding the name of the company and those provisions regarding a previously converted class of preferred stock, which provisions have been eliminated).
+Miracle-Gro's shareholders after completion of the Restructuring Merger will be the same as the rights of shareholders of Scotts prior to the Restructuring Merger.
+The articles of incorporation, code of regulations, committee charters, code of business conduct and ethics and corporate governance principles of Scotts Miracle-Gro will be substantially identical to those of Scotts (other than the provisions regarding the name of the corporation and those provisions regarding a previously converted class of preferred stock, which provisions have been eliminated).